 When citing specific information from individual web pages, use the following elements to create your citation.
-For more information on creating citations when some of the elements are missing, see the APA Style Blog post on Missing Pieces.
+For more information on creating citations when some of the elements are missing, see the APA Style and Grammar Guidelines page on missing reference information.

 Note: Citations with more than one line of text should have a hanging indent of 1/2 inch or 5 spaces.

 - Author (if known).
 If no author, use title

 - Date of publication.
 If no date, use n.d.

 - Publisher, if known (if the author and publisher are the same, omit the publisher)

 - URL (web address) of the web page